PixelExperience-Devices/device_xiaomi_ginkgo/README.md

 # Unified Device Tree for Redmi Note 8/8T (ginkgo/willow)

 The Redmi Note 8 (codenamed "ginkgo") is a mid-range smartphone from Xiaomi.
-It was announced in August 2019 and released in October 2019.
+It was announced in August 2019 and released in October 2019, At the Price of Rs.
+9999 in india

 The Redmi Note 8T (codenamed "willow") is a mid-range smartphone from Xiaomi.
 Unlike Redmi Note 8, it does not have a notification LED but instead has a NFC communication module by NXP.
 It was announced and released in November 2019.